Early HSR Streetcars

 HSR #62 at Stuart St & Caroline, circa 1900.
 (The building on the right is the west end of the Grand Trunk Railway's Stuart St station).
 This streetcar was built in 1893, by the J. M. Jones company.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)

 During WWI a HSR streetcar was converted into an Army recruiting station and put at the southwest corner of Gore Park, next to the statue of Queen Victoria.
 It's hard to identify it due to all the posters and bunting, but it looks like one of either the converted horsecars (HSR #35-44) or 1892 Jones streetcars (HSR #45-59).
-No date on this postcard, but the Lusitania is mentioned on a poster, so it's summer 1915 at the earliest.
-The lack of American flags could suggest it's before they joined the war in 1917.
+The earliest known postmark for this card is August 1915.
+Because the Lusitania is mentioned on a poster, this photo must be from early or mid summer of 1915.

 “New Street Cars - Fifteen of Them Ordered From a Firm in Troy N.Y.”
 April 4, 1892, pg 1